Coming from a Mediterranean country, the beach has always been a part of my life. Sea, sand, sun and sky – all these

 Being alone at the beach is a dream that many share (not just beach photographers).
 However, having the beach all to yourself is not so common.
 Here’s what to do to avoid the crowds.

-First thing to do is to find out what the busiest hours at the beach are and avoid them.
+The first thing is to find out what the busiest hours at the beach are and avoid them.
 In the area where I live, people usually go to the beach mid-morning.
 Sunrise and midday are less crowded.
 I prefer the sunrise, because of the golden light.

 Keep in mind that if you take beach photography during midday hours, you’ll have hard light and undesirable shadows.
 Especially on people’s faces.
 Not to mention being out in the heat.

-You could also avoid crowds by going to less visited beaches.
+You could also avoid crowds by going to less-visited beaches.
 This means you might need to travel a bit farther away.
-You’ll want to get away from parking areas and other beach facilities that attract people (bars, restaurants, etc.).
+You’ll want to get away from parking areas and other facilities that attract people (bars, restaurants, etc.).

-One of the best beach photography tips is to do your beach photography during the off-season.
+One of the best beach photography tips is to shoot during the off-season.
 In winter, beaches have a different beauty and vibe than in the summer.

 Heavy clouds, storms, and currents can paint both the sea and sky in beautiful colours.

 11. Include People in Beach Photography

-I am not the biggest fan of crowded beach photos.
+I am not the biggest fan of crowded pictures of the beach.
 But I do think that including some people in the frame is a good idea.